 Advancing Care for Children with White Matter Disease: Leukodystrophy Center

 Adeline Vanderver, MD: Leukodystrophies are inherited disorders of the white matter of the brain and spinal cord.
-The white matter's made up of specialized cells and a substance called myelin.
-Myelin is like the insulation around the electrical cords of your brain to allow you to speak, walk, eat, and even breathe.
-Children and adults who are affected by leukodystrophies can have problems in all those areas.
+The white matter is made up of specialized cells and a substance called Myelin.
+Myelin is like the insulation around the electrical cords of your brain to allow you to speak, walk, eat and even breath.
+Children and adults who are affected by Leukodystrophies can have problems in all those areas.

-Amy Waldman, MD: Leukodystrophies are difficult to recognize and diagnose, leaving families struggling and confused as to what it means.
+Amy Waldman, MD, MSCE: Leukodystrophies are difficult to recognize and diagnose leaving families struggling and confused as to what it means.

 Mother: It feels scary to not know what is wrong with your child.
-It's literally been seven years and we've seen countless, probably up to 50 different specialists.
-And, you mean, here we are, sitting in this room today, getting a diagnosis of leukodystrophy and it's the first time that we've heard something that scientifically makes sense.
-Just getting the diagnosis of leukodystrophy raises many other questions that we now have to figure out.
+It's literally been seven years and we've seen countless probably up to 50 different specialist and you mean here we are sitting in this room today getting a diagnosis of Leukodystrophy.
+And it's the first time that we've heard something that scientifically makes sense.
+Just getting the diagnosis of Leukodystrophy raises many other questions that we now have to figure out.

-Brenda L. Banwell, MD: The Leukodystrophy Center of Excellence is dedicated to providing, first and foremost, a home for children with leukodystrophy.
-Our mission is to provide cutting-edge, clinical, multidisciplinary care to children living with leukodystrophy, and to bring together researchers dedicated to solving these conditions, and meaningfully advancing clinical care.
+Brenda Banwell, MD: The Leukodystrophy Center of Excellence is dedicated to providing first and foremost a home for children with Leukodystrophy.
+Our mission is to provide cutting edge, clinical, multidisciplinary care to children living with Leukodystrophy and to bring together researchers dedicated to solving these conditions and meaningfully advancing clinical care.

-Amy Waldman: At the core of our program is our Comprehensive Care Clinic, which brings together a multidisciplinary set of specialists to address all of the different medical needs of these patients, to maximize their health, quality of life, and function in their everyday lives.
-We offer superior care, first in diagnosing the disorder and then managing the various symptoms, with a team of specialists from physicians to nurses, therapists, nutritionists, social workers, all of whom see the family on the same day and communicate the plans as a team in a comprehensive way.
+Amy Waldman, MD, MSCE: At the core of our program is our comprehensive care clinic which brings together a multidisciplinary set of specialists to address all of the different medical needs of these patients to maximize their health, quality of life and function in their everyday lives.
+We offer superior care first in diagnosing the disorder and then managing the various symptoms with a team of specialists from physicians to nurses, therapists, nutritionists, social workers, all of whom see the family on the same day and communicate the plans as a team in a comprehensive way.

-Mother: They're welcoming, they explained things, not just in a doctor terms, but as a parent, not in being in the medical field, I understand.
-It's just been a blessing to be here and to be able to have such a good, supportive team.
+Mother: They're welcoming.
+They explain things not just in a doctor terms, but as a parent not being in the medical field, I understand.
+It's just been a blessing to be here and to be able to have such a good supportive team.

-Adeline Vanderver: Unfortunately, most leukodystrophies do not have a cure.
-However, the lack of curative approaches should not mean that patients with a leukodystrophy are not offered therapy.
-The therapeutic part of our program is focused not only on delivering clinical trials where they're available but also on developing the next generation of clinical trials through natural history studies and biomarker development.
+Adeline Vanderver, MD: Unfortunately most Leukodystrophies do not have a cure.
+However the lack of curative approaches should not mean that patients with the Leukodystrophy are not offered therapy.
+A therapeutic part of our program is focused not only on delivering clinical trials where they're available but also on developing the next generation of clinical trials through natural history studies and biomarker development.

-Benda L. Banwell: The Children's Hospital of Philadelphia is home to one of the largest child neurology divisions in the world.
-We have a world-class metabolics program, we have genetic sequencing capacity, and we have expertise in stem cell and bone marrow transplantation.
+Brenda Banwell, MD: The Children's Hospital of Philadelphia is home to one of the largest child neurology divisions in the world.
+We have a world class Metabolics Program.
+We have genetic sequencing capacity and we have expertise in stem cell and bone marrow transplantation.
 We have all the assets and all the skills to be the home for the Leukodystrophy Center of Excellence.

-Amy Waldman: We all share a common goal, bringing together clinicians, families, and patient advocacy groups to change what it means to live with these disorders.
+Amy Waldman, MD, MSCE: We all share a common goal -- bringing together clinicians, families and patient advocacy groups to change what it means to live with these disorders.

-Mother: We have more support, I think now, when we're here.
-We have like follow-ups that are really, like you know, this is what, what's gonna happen in the next three months, and we see that there's like more kids, which is a very like good and uplifting news to our community of families with AGS.
+Mother: We have more support I think now when we're here.
+We have like follow ups that are really like, you know, this is what - what's going to happen in the next three months.
+And we see that there's like more kids which is a very like good and uplifting news to our community of families with AGS.
 It's giving us the encouragement to move forward with what's best for our child.

-Adeline Vanderver: Advances in genomics are revolutionizing the care of people with rare disease, and we, at the Leukodystrophy Center, will harness that power to diagnose, care for, and treat individuals with leukodystrophy.
+Adeline Vanderver, MD: Advances in genomics are revolutionalizing the care of people with rare disease and we at the Leukodystrophy Center will harness that power to diagnose, care for and treat individuals with Leukodystrophy.

-Benda L. Banwell: The Leukodystrophy Center of Excellence was inspired by the children living with leukodystrophy, and is dedicated to translating that inspiration into meaningful advances in care.
+Brenda Banwell, MD: The Leukodystrophy Center of Excellence was inspired by the children living with Leukodystrophy and is dedicated to translating that inspiration into meaningful advances in care.